MCreator/MCreator/plugins/mcreator-localization/help/default/enchantment/curse.md

-Enchantments with this property are bad (their name are red).
+Enchantments with this property are bad (their name is red).

-CURSE OF VANISHING and CURSE OF BINDING have this property.

 Curse enchantments cannot be removed from the items.